jackreichert/a-wp-react-redux-theme/README.md

 # react-theme
-WordPress theme built with react calling WP-API for content
+WordPress theme built with react calling WP-API for content.

+For now, this is only a concept, not even bare bones.